AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Introduction

+Furthermore, a set of overarching challenges continues to impede the advancement of both prompt-based and embedding-based techniques, impacting their real-world applicability.
+The first of these is a pronounced vulnerability to adversarial attacks, which can manipulate model outputs through subtle input perturbations, thereby fundamentally compromising the system's reliability and security \cite{yang2024mma, yang2024sneakyprompt}.
+A second major issue is architectural over-specialization.
+The predominant focus on the Stable Diffusion v1 model \cite{sd1.4} means that many proposed methods lack proven applicability across the diverse and rapidly evolving ecosystem of generative architectures, severely limiting their practical utility and scalability.
+Finally, these methods are characterized by a significant deficit in interpretability.
+The internal mechanisms governing both content generation and detection are largely opaque, creating a formidable barrier to user trust, accountability, and the diagnosis of failure modes.

-To address the issues above, this paper introduces HiddenGuard, a defense framework designed to detect and interpret NSFW prompts by leveraging the intermediate hidden states of the T2I model.
-Following current adversarial attacks on T2I models \citep{yang2024sneakyprompt, yang2024mma}, our defense focuses on the text encoder.
-Our key insight is that while NSFW semantics may be entangled and difficult to separate in the final embedding space, they form linearly separable clusters within the hidden state representations of specific layers and attention heads.
-Building on this discovery, HiddenGuard identifies directional features within these hidden states that robustly encapsulate NSFW semantics.
+To address the issues above, this paper introduces AEIOU, an \textbf{\underline{A}daptable}, \textbf{\underline{E}fficient}, \textbf{\underline{I}nterpretable}, \textbf{\underline{O}ptimizable} and \textbf{\underline{U}nified} defense framework against NSFW prompts in T2I models.
+Since current adversarial attacks on T2I models primarily target the text encoder \cite{yang2024sneakyprompt, yang2024mma}, as a countermeasure, our defense framework also focuses on the text encoder.
+Specifically, we analyze the distribution of the text encoder's hidden states within the feature space, revealing that NSFW prompts present explicit NSFW semantics across various layers and attention heads.
+Previous research \cite{gandelsmaninterpreting} indicates that hidden states of text encoders can be separated into embeddings for different concepts.
+Building on this, we analyze the general features of NSFW prompts to identify directions within various attention heads that encapsulate NSFW semantics, termed the \textbf{NSFW features} of the attention heads.
 By assessing the magnitude of the input prompt's hidden state components along these NSFW features, we can effectively detect potential NSFW prompts.

-To verify whether NSFW features genuinely represent NSFW semantics and help users understand why a prompt triggers the defense mechanism, we develop a novel interpretability framework based on detection.
+To verify whether NSFW features genuinely represent NSFW semantics and help users understand why a prompt triggers the defense mechanism, we develop an interpretability framework based on detection.
 Our approach considers both textual and image perspectives.
 On the textual side, we identify NSFW tokens within prompts by leveraging the NSFW features in each attention head.
 On the image side, we iteratively remove harmful semantics from the hidden states to produce relatively benign embeddings.
 By generating images from these modified embeddings, we can observe the progressive eradication of NSFW semantics.

+Overall, AEIOU overcomes the deficiencies of previous defense methods, demonstrating not only high accuracy but also exhibiting the following five characteristics: